 History Resource Trunks

-The Museum's Resource Trunk Program is an education and outreach program to provide resource to area teachers and small group leaders.
+The Museum's Resource Trunk Program is an education and outreach program to provide resources to area teachers and small group leaders.
 Our goal is to bring history to the classroom.
 Our trunks contain physical objects and photographs.
 Student activities and a teacher/leader resource guide are included as well.
 The resources trunks provide a unique, hands on experience to enhance classroom lessons.

 The Museum's resource trunks focus on the history and culture of Sheridan County, the Bighorn Mountains, and the Powder River Basin.
 Currently, the Museum has four different trunks available.
 These trunks are: